spencels/bcc-site/index.md

 We will bike on some of Boulder’s 300+ miles of dedicated bikeways, hike on some of the 150+ miles of trails, and drink beer at some of Boulder’s 20+ breweries.
 And did we mention blue skies, creek tubing and legal marijuana?

-Check out our tentative schedule below.
+Check out the most current schedule below.
 Things may change leading up to the event so be sure to check back!

 #### THURSDAY JULY 19

-<br>11 am Early Bird Day Trip to Rocky Mountain National Park
+<br>9am & 12pm Early Bird Day Trip to Rocky Mountain National Park (separate cars will depart in the morning and early afternoon)

-<br>7 pm Happy Thursday Bike Ride
+<br>6:30pm Happy Thursday Bike Ride

 #### FRIDAY JULY 20
+<br>9-11am Breakfast at Snooze

-<br>11 am–4 pm Biking Brewery Tour
+<br>11:30am–5pm Biking Brewery Tour

-<br>1–3 pm National Center for Atmospheric Research Visit/Short Hike
+<br>1–3pm National Center for Atmospheric Research Visit/Short Hike

-<br>6 pm–late Welcome Party
+<br>7pm–Late Welcome Party at the World Famous Dark Horse

 #### SATURDAY JULY 21

-<br>9 am–3 pm Long Hike
+<br>9am–2pm Serious Hike

-<br>9–11 am Farmers’ Market Brunch
+<br>9–11am Farmers’ Market Brunch

-<br>Noon–3 pm Boulder Creek Tubing

-<br>Noon–3 pm B180 Bicycle Tour of Boulder
+<br>11-11:20am Meet at the Central Park Band Shell

+<br>11:30-2pm Scenic Hike
-<br>1–2:30 pm Celestial Seasonings Tea Factory Tour
+<br>11:30-2pm Celestial Seasonings Tea Factory Tour

-<br>5 pm–late Happy Hour Dinner/Art Festival/Downtown Bar Crawl
+<br>2-2:20pm Meet at the Central Park Band Shell

+<br>2:30-6pm B180 Bicycle Tour of Boulder
+<br>2:30-6pm Avery Brewing Visit
+<br>2:30-6pm Tube Boulder Creek

+<br>7-9:30pm Dinner and Drinks at the Rayback Collective

+<br>10pm-Late Pearl Street Bar Bounce

 #### SUNDAY JULY 22

-<br>11 am–3 pm Big Brunch Picnic in the Park
+<br>11am–3pm Picnic in the Park

-<br>6 pm Comedy Show!
+<br>6pm Comedy Show at Bohemian Biergarten

 ### Map of Boulder Couch Crash